 Figure 5.
-The distribution map of emergency shelters for which the catchment sizes need to be adjusted. (a) The distribution of shelters whose catchment size are adjusted for the 1st time; (b) The distribution of shelters whose catchment size are adjusted for the 2nd time; (c) The distribution of shelters whose catchment size are adjusted for the 3rd time; (d) The distribution of shelters whose catchment size are adjusted for the 3rd time; (d) The distribution of shelters whose catchment size are adjusted for the 3rd time; (d) The distribution of shelters whose catchment size are adjusted for the 4th time; (e) The distribution of shelters whose catchment size are adjusted for the 6th time; (g) The distribution of shelters whose catchment size are adjusted for the 7th time; (h) The distribution of shelters whose catchment size are adjusted for the 8th time; (i) The distribution of shelters whose catchment size are adjusted for the 9th time; (j) The distribution of shelter whose catchment size are adjusted for the 10th time; (k) there has none shelter's catchment size need to be adjusted in the 11th time.
+The distribution map of emergency shelters for which the catchment sizes need to be adjusted. (a) The distribution of shelters whose catchment size are adjusted for the 1st time; (b) The distribution of shelters whose catchment size are adjusted for the 2nd time; (c) The distribution of shelters whose catchment size are adjusted for the 3rd time; (d) The distribution of shelters whose catchment size are adjusted for the 4th time; (e) The distribution of shelters whose catchment size are adjusted for the 5th time; (f) The distribution of shelters whose catchment size are adjusted for the 7th time; (h) The distribution of shelters whose catchment size are adjusted for the 8th time; (i) The distribution of shelters whose catchment size are adjusted for the 9th time; (j) The distribution of shelter whose catchment size is adjusted for the 10th time; (k) there has none shelter's catchment size need to be adjusted in the 11th time.